Cooking and cycling Tuscany stile

 After a break in the main square in San Quirico, we ride to Pienza.
 Here you can enjoy the beautiful view of the Val D’orcia valley — a UNESCO World Heritage Site.

-Also here you can try the best gelato at “Gelateria Buongusto”.
+Also here you can taste the best gelato at “Gelateria Buongusto”.

 The second part of the ride is on a beautiful secondary road until Castelmuzio and Petroio village famous for their olive oil.